 This command invokes an external programmer application using a command line specified in the Options dialog.

-JDM programmer: pp06 programmer: IC-Prog programmer: sxtips or sxdev programmer: PBrenner 3.2u programmer: Quasar Electronics All Flash USB programmer: Picall programmer: You may need to change the path to programmer software and don't forget to add double quotes around the programmer executable if its name or path to this executable contains spaces! |
+![]() JDM programmer: pp06 programmer: IC-Prog programmer: sxtips or sxdev programmer: PBrenner 3.2u programmer: Quasar Electronics All Flash USB programmer: Picall programmer: You may need to change the path to the programmer software.
+Don't forget to add double quotes around the programmer executable if the name or path to this executable contains spaces! |

 This command starts an external simulator application using a command line specified in the Options dialog.
+The simulate command is not in any way related to the internal ide simulator that is used when code is being debugged.

 SourceBoost IDE features document printing accessible from the File menu:

 A debug session is started by pressing the Debug button - See Tool Bar.
-This command starts the built-in debugger and simulator, loads the project .HEX file, resets the target and loads the Debug mode window layout.
+This command starts the built-in debugger and simulator, loads the project .HEX file, resets the target, and loads the Debug mode window layout.

-Debug session can also be started and stopped using hot keys:
+A debug session can also be started and stopped using hot keys:

-| F5 | Start debug session and execute the program |
+F5 | Start debug session and execute the program |

-| F10 or F11 or F12 | Start debug session but don't execute the program. |
+F10 or F11 or F12 | Start debug session but don't execute the program. |

-| Shift+F5 | Stop execution and exit debug session |
+Shift+F5 | Stop execution and exit debug session |

 |